twigphp/Twig/doc/recipes.rst

 Using the Template name to set the default Escaping Strategy
 ------------------------------------------------------------

-.. versionadded:: 1.8
-    This recipe requires Twig 1.8 or later.

 The ``autoescape`` option determines the default escaping strategy to use when no escaping is applied on a variable.
 When Twig is used to mostly generate HTML files, you can set it to ``html`` and explicitly change it to ``js`` when